Cyber AssessValydex™by iFeelTech

 Operational ownershipNamed owner for DNS/email auth changes and failure triageQuarterly ownership recertification

-When a tester flags failures, speed and sequencing matter.
-Use a fixed triage order so teams do not lose time debating priorities during active mail delivery issues.
+When a tester flags failures, a fixed triage order prevents teams from losing time debating priorities during active mail delivery issues.

 01